Top 10 Indoor Games for Dogs That Need Motivation

 8. Flirt Pole

-This is basically a feather teaser, but for dogs – all you need is a stick, some string and one of your dog’s favourite toys.
-Simply tie the string to the end of the stick and a toy to the end of the string and wave it like you would wave a feather teaser – your pup’s bound to give chase.
+This is basically a feather teaser, but for dogs – all you need is a durable stick, some string and one of your dog’s favourite toys.
+Simply secure the string to the end of the stick and a toy to the end of the string and wave it like you would wave a feather teaser for a cat – your pup’s bound to give chase.

 9. Stairs Dashing